List of visual novel engines: KiriKiri

 KiriKiri (吉里吉里) is a scripting engine by Japanese developer "w.dee", initially released in 1998.
 It is almost exclusively used with the KAG (KiriKiri Adventure Game System) framework as a visual novel engine.
 Usually, the package of the two components is regarded as the whole engine, and referenced with major version numbers.
 Thus, the current version is called KiriKiri2/KAG3.
 It is available under the GNU General Public License, though commercial licenses can be acquired if somebody wishes to expand the software without disclosing the changes.

 KiriKiri is often used as a more modern and expandable replacement of the older NScripter engine.
 It has been used in both dōjin and commercial visual novels, the most well known of which are TYPE-MOON's Fate/stay night and Fate/hollow ataraxia.
 Another notable visual novel that is known to be implemented using this engine is 1999 Christmas Eve (1999クリスマスイブ).
 The Nekopara game series, available on Steam, also uses a modified version of Kirikiri.

 For KiriKiri2 and Kirikiri Z's implementation of KAG there is a module called 鱧天 (Hamotem). which provides a myriad of plugins and a ready made template to build games on.
 As TyranoBuilder is to TyranoScript, there are several programs which create a graphical editor on top of the KAG script.
 The most well known of these is NVLMaker, which also has a cloud platform.

 Due to a lack of updates since October 2010, from 2013 onward the code has been forked and continued as Kirikiri Z (吉里吉里Z).

 Narrat

-Narrat is a free and open source narrative engine designed for role-playing games that can also be easily used in the development of visual novels.
-Narrat uses web technologies to output games that run on Web Platforms, as well as Desktop.
-Narrat was inspired by games like Disco Elysium in its visual layout and presence of RPG mechanics, as well as dice-based tabletop role playing games style skill checks.
-It features an easy to learn script language that allows anyone to efficiently write large visual novels that can contain more advanced RPG mechanics like an inventory and quests.
-It has a system for customising UI based on CSS, which allows game developers to radically change the presentation of their games.
-The engine has been particularly noticed in the Spanish speaking interactive fiction community.
-Narrat has also been listed as one of the best free tools for narrative games by Game Developer.
+Narrat is a free and open source narrative engine designed for role-playing games that can also be used in the development of visual novels.
+Games made in Narrat can be run on web browsers or as desktop applications.
+Narrat was inspired by games like Disco Elysium in its visual layout and presence of RPG mechanics, as well as dice-based tabletop role-playing game style skill checks.
+It uses a simple script language that allows users to write large visual novels that can contain more advanced RPG mechanics.
+It has a system for customising UI based on CSS.